stylus/stylus/docs/selectors.md

       color: #000;
     }

-Below is an example providing a simple `2px` border for Internet Exploder utilizing the parent reference within a mixin:
+Below is an example providing a simple `2px` border for Internet Explorer utilizing the parent reference within a mixin:

       box-shadow()
         -webkit-box-shadow arguments